wchan87/pyflink/README.md

        --python /opt/flink/app/process_kafka.py \
        --jarfile /opt/flink/lib/pyflink-1.0.0-uber.jar
     ```
+   * The `--network` is necessary because the standalone container doesn't know what `iceberg-rest` is.
+   * The `-v $(pwd)/build/libs/pyflink-1.0.0-uber.jar:/opt/flink/lib/pyflink-1.0.0-uber.jar` is necessary to allow Flink CLI to pull in classes like `org.apache.hadoop.conf.Configuration` to interact with Iceberg (Hive).
+This appears to be necessary to run the DDL scripts (i.e., `CREATE` statements) via `execute_sql`.
+   * The `--jarfile` is still necessary to propagate the uber jar to Flink Job/Task Manager.

 Connecting to [Iceberg via Hive interface](#iceberg), you should be able to run these commands to check on what's written out.
 ```sql